sitevision/envision/packages/envision-docs/src/pages/utils/dynamic-font-size.md

 ## Required markup

-There must be a container element with class `env-dynamic-font-container`.
-This element is the one from which the base width is calculated.
+There must be a container element that has a containment context.
+Use class `env-dynamic-font-container` to create one.
+This element is the one from which the base width for dynamic font is calculated.

 Inside the container, place one or more dynamic font elements with class `env-dynamic-font`.
 Text inside these elements will be dynamically scaled.
 Text placed outside of the dynamic font element will not be scaled.